mm80843/T3.5/docs/Article/PBN__Article_370.md

 # __A systematic review of building systems and technologies to mitigate the spread of airborne viruses__

-## Title of the article

-A systematic review of building systems and technologies to mitigate the spread of airborne viruses

 ## Referenced by other articles

 * [Rapid expansion of temporary, reliable airborne-infection isolation rooms with negative air machines for critical COVID-19 patients](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_77.md)